WOVNio/wovnrb/README.en.md

 By default, requests to the translation API will be sent with gzip compression.
 Set to false to disable compression.

 ### 2.12. api_timeout_seconds
-Configures the amount of time in seconds wovnrb will wait for the translation API for a response before the request is considered timed-out.
+Configures the amount of time in seconds WOVN.rb will wait for the translation API for a response before the request is considered timed-out.
 This setting defaults to `1.0`.

 ### 2.13. api_timeout_search_engine_bots